kumarankit1234/react-starter-kit/Readme.md

 18. Used webpack merge to separate the common config of dev and prod into a common file to avoid code duplication.

 19. Used Uglijy Js Plugin to minify the production javascript build.
 Reference: https://github.com/mishoo/UglifyJS2/tree/harmony.
 The defaults options are well suited so i didn't pass any parameters to the plugin.
 This plugin does a lot of optimization to the code.

+20. Used Define plugin to define environment.
+The DefinePlugin allows you to create global constants which can be configured at compile time.
+This can be useful for allowing different behavior between development builds and release builds.